Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

-General Liability Insurance for General Contractors in Los Angeles, California
+General Liability Insurance for Los Angeles General Contractors

-General liability (GL) insurance helps protect Los Angeles general contractors from third-party claims like bodily injury and property damage tied to your operations, including many claims that show up after the job is completed.
-It is also one of the first requirements in bid packets and vendor onboarding.
+Yes, Los Angeles general contractors almost always need general liability insurance, because contracts, owners, property managers, and upstream GCs commonly require it before work starts.
+General liability helps protect LA general contractors from third party claims like bodily injury and property damage tied to your operations, including many claims that show up after the job is completed.
 We place coverage with multiple carriers, help you meet COI and endorsement requirements, and keep the process simple so you can start work without compliance delays.

 Serving Los Angeles general contractors